Continuous Heart Monitoring Made Simple

 Mobile app

-The ECG247 app guides the user through setup and use.
+The ECG247 app guides the user through setup, sensor placement and the monitoring process step by step.

 Web portal

-ECG data can be accessed through the ECG247 portal for review and analysis.
+Monitoring data can be accessed through the ECG247 portal for review by healthcare professionals.

 How ECG247 Works

-ECG247 makes long-term heart rhythm monitoring simple.
-The system combines a reusable sensor, a disposable electrode patch, the ECG247 app and secure cloud-based access to ECG data.
-The app guides the user step by step through setup, recording and review.
+ECG247 supports long-term heart rhythm monitoring through a reusable ECG sensor, a disposable electrode patch, the ECG247 app and secure web-based access to monitoring data.
+The app guides the user step by step through setup, recording and completion of the monitoring period.

-Watch the short introduction to see how the app, sensor and guided setup work together.
+Watch the short introduction to see how the sensor, app and guided setup support the ECG247 monitoring workflow.

 Download the App icon